hpi-swa-lab/qinoq/.github/pull_request_template.md

 ## Features that still work:
 ### Sequences in GlobalTimeline:

-	- [ ] are resizeable both left and right
+	- [ ] the tree sequence is resizeable both left and right
-	- [ ] can't be dragged or resized onto each other
+	- [ ] the day sequence can't be dragged or resized onto the day sequence
-	- [ ] can't be dragged or resized beyond the timeline bounds
+	- [ ] the night sequence can't be dragged or resized beyond the timeline bounds
-	- [ ] double clicking brings you to the sequence view
+	- [ ] double clicking on the tree sequence brings you to the sequence view

 ### TimelineLayer:

-	- [ ] can be changed in order via drag and drop
+	- [ ] one can bring the background layer to the front via drag and drop and the tree is not visible afterwards
-	- [ ] the labels change accordingly
+	- [ ] the info labels change accordingly

 ### GlobalTimelineCursor: